sampsyo/cs6120/content/blog/2019-09-25-vim-syntax-highlighting.md

 We can solve this by *escaping each 'escaping' backslash with a backslash, except for those backslashes that escape backlashes.* (it's no wonder the leading Vimscript tutorial recommends [beer](http://learnvimscriptthehardway.stevelosh.com/chapters/08.html) to accompany some of the exercises.)
 To avoid backslash hell, we can instead store regexps as literal strings, which can never escape characters.
-Later on, these can be spliced with program fragments that are also represented as string literals to avoid escaping any hard-coded regexps.
+Later on, these can be spliced with program fragments that are also represented as string literals, rather than strings, to avoid escaping any hard-coded regexps.

+Once I dealt with the frustrations and mysterious bugs, I found Vimscript to be pretty fun, in part due to its flexibility, and I enjoyed pondering the feedback problem of language design for language tooling.

+### Design Considerations and Future Work
+As I've described it, a syntax highlighters principle job is to give a meaningful visual presentation to an evolving syntax tree.
+In reality, developers have come to expect much more from a syntax highlighter, including:
+- Syntactically-aware code editing and navigation, such as automatic indentation, folding, variable renaming, etc...
+- Type checking and type information lookup
+- Code linting
+- etc..

+All of these tasks benefit from Vimscript's prowess at text manipulation and syntax extraction, and represent additional opportunities to explore different concerns in the space of language design for language tooling.

+It's unfortunate that these efforts benefit only Vim users; an editor-agnostic approach would be ideal.
+[LSP](https://microsoft.github.io/language-server-protocol/) and [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) provide editor-agnostic languages to support these tasks, though a cursory reading of the state-of-the-art reveals that no current tool can accomplish all syntax-sensitive editing features adequately.

+For now, I hope you enjoy `bril-syntax`!